labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

 - [ ] Be sure you still have the Bitbucket repository clone, if not, follow instructions under [Code](#code)
-- [ ] Download the openICPSR deposit using the LDI short-cut command
+- [ ] Download the openICPSR deposit using the LDI short-cut command.
+See [the details in the appendix](using-pre-pub-openicpsr).
   - `python3 tools/download_openicpsr-private.py 111234`
   - The ZIP file should now be in the same folder as `REPLICATION.md`.
 - [ ] Unzip the openICPSR ZIP file againto a folder **named for the openICPSR repostory number**.